 When my children were little the Easter bunny always visited our house on Saturday morning, the day before Easter Sunday.
 This was one of our many attempts to help teach our children that Easter is not about the Easter bunny but is about the death and resurrection of our Savior Jesus Christ.
 We tried to reserve Easter Sunday for showing gratitude for the resurrection.

-One of our traditions was to share the Easter story by reading Easter Egg scriptures at the dinner table on Easter Sunday.
+One of our traditions was to share the Easter story with t his Easter scripture egg activity at the dinner table on Easter Sunday.
 We have a set of 12 plastic eggs that are numbered and inside of each egg is a scripture and an object to represent something that happened during the last week of our Savior’s life leading up the resurrection.

 Usually, after we have eaten dinner or brunch, we will sit around the table and take turns opening an egg (in numerical order) and reading the scripture and sharing the object that is inside.